bendelonlee/cryp_solver/README.md

 The cryptograms you'll find in this application are substitution ciphers.
 Every letter is replaced by another random letter, and letters are replaced by the same letter throughout the puzzle.
-Guesswork and knowledge of English are needed to crack the code and recover the original text.
+A word frequency chart and a backtracing algorithm are used to crack the code and recover the original text.